 - Do you need to write a college essay for the schools you’re considering?
 If so, begin formulating the essay.

 - Fill out college applications paying careful attention to any application deadlines.
-Although there is no official application deadline at Alfred State, some programs fill up quickly.
+Although there is no official application deadline for most programs at Alfred State, some programs fill up quickly.
 For these programs it is important to complete your application at the beginning of your senior year.
 Contact our Admissions Office for more information.

 - Attend college night programs located in your area.